 The blood goes to a laboratory.
-It is tested for HIV antibodies.
+It is tested for HIV antibodies questions about the things you want to know

-If there are HIV antibodies in the blood, the blood is labelled HIV positive.
-It means that HIV antibodies were positively identified.
+If there are HIV antibodies in the blood. the blood is labelled HIV positive.
+It means that HIV antibodies were positively identified